unsplash-image-qOpPn-2XkB0.jpg

 It’s Time to Act

 Richmond's shoreline is our greatest natural asset.
 However, a century of heavy industry has despoiled much of it.
-This legacy remains a wound on the land, the people and the wildlife who live nearby.
+This legacy remains a wound on the land, the people, and the wildlife that live here.
 But enough is enough.
 We’re standing up and fighting back.
 Come join us.